 But like the Holy Spirit is prone to do, the whispers grew louder and my excuses grew lamer.
 Before I knew it, I was Googling “assembly permit” in my city and filling out the form.

-And something in the air moved that night.
-Something old shifted to make room for something new.
+Something in the air shifted that night.
+Something old moved over to make room for something new.
 I can’t explain it much better than that, but all of our hearts agreed that enough was enough.
 And that all it took to start a new thing.

 After prayer, we spread out along the sidewalks, street corners and spilled onto the medians, children and their parents bundled and huddled together.
 Some of us carried candles and others signs.
 I regretted forgetting my gloves as my cold, dry hands clung to a sign that read simply #BlackLivesMatter.

 As I packed up the candles and signs for the night, I still didn’t know what I had done.
 It felt so surreal.
-It wasn’t until Sunday morning when Josh and I joined churches around the world for #BlackLivesMatterSunday that I finally made sense of the necessity of this fight.
+It wasn’t until Sunday morning when Josh and I joined churches around the world to preach, honor and recognize #BlackLivesMatterSunday that I finally made sense of the necessity of this fight.

-Racism impacts my fight against abortion or your fight against human trafficking.
+Racism impacts my fight for gender equality, reproductive and unborn rights or the fight against human trafficking.
+Racism touches every social justice issue we all care about.
 Why?
-Because if we hold racism in our hearts, we will inevitably care more about the white babies who are killed in abortion or the white girls that are trafficked than we do about the little ones in China, Nigeria or India.
+Because if we hold racism in our hearts, we will inevitably care more about the white girls that are trafficked than we do about the little ones in China, Nigeria or India.

 Indeed there is a clear connection between racism and other human rights.
 Racism is a belief that some of us have more of a right to be here than others.
 And it undoubtedly influences our outrage over the myriad of other justice violations in our world.